 Figure~\ref{fig:ch-pes-dip} represents the potential energy curves and dipole moments of CH from different methods and their errors relative to the CCSD reference.
-VQE is performed in the active space of five orbitals, composed of C $2s2p$ and H $1s$.
-Although unrestricted HF (UHF) can describe the dissociation adequately, a large NPE is observed due to a bump at the unrestricted point 1.5\r{A}.
-Standard VQE performed on UHF can reduce errors and parallel the curve to the FCI reference.
-When VQE is performed with the UOBMP2 reference, the errors in energy dramatically decrease.
-We plot the change of dipole moments by stretching the C--H bond in the right panel of Figure~\ref{fig:ch-pes-dip}.
+VQE is performed in the active space of nine orbitals (9o), composed of C $2s2p$ and H $1s$.
+Although unrestricted HF and OBMP2 can describe the dissociation adequately, a large NPE is observed due to a bump at the unrestricted point 1.5\r{A}.
+VQE/HF can reduce errors and yield the curve parallel to the FCI reference.
+When VQE is performed with the UOBMP2 reference (VQE/OBMP2), the errors in energy dramatically decrease with a small NPE.
+However, VQE/UOBMP2 with 9o is still not sufficient to reach the chemical accuracy for the whole curve.
+One may need to enlarge the active space further.
+Working on this issue is in progress.
+We plot the change of dipole moments when stretching the C--H bond in the right panel of Figure~\ref{fig:ch-pes-dip}.
 All the methods yield curves that behave similarly to the CCSD reference.
-VQE-in-OBMP2 predicts dipole moment closer to the CCSD reference than standard VQE for $R < 1.5 \r{A}$, indicating the importance of dynamic correlation in the accurate prediction of density-related properties.
-However, its errors are still significant in the stretched regime, demanding the enlargement of the active space to get more accurate dipole moments.
+Overall, VQE/OBMP2 predicts the dipole moment closest to the CCSD reference for the range of distances considered here, indicating the importance of static and dynamic correlations in accurately predicting density-related properties.

-Let us now consider H$_2$O$^+$ for which VQE is performed in the active space of six orbitals composed of O $2s2p$ and H $1s$.
-Its potential energy curves and dipole moments evaluated using different methods are depicted in Figure~\ref{fig:h2o-pes-dip}.
-As for the potential energy curves, although VQE with six orbitals in the active space does not significantly improve UHF, it makes the curve more parallel to the CCSD reference, in particular, at the unrestricted point ($R \approx 1.3 \r{A}$).
-When combined with UOBMP2, VQE yields the curve much closer to the reference and further reduces NPE.
-As for dipole moments, the VQE-in-OBMP2 curve is overall closest to the CCSD reference.
-It agrees very well with CCSD for short distances ($R < 1.5\r{A}$).
-However, it deviates from the reference at long distances, requiring a larger active space for VQE.